solo-io/service-mesh-for-less-blog/README.md

 We can reasonably assume that the baseline performance at 450RPS for the sample application is typically between `1.5ms - 2.1ms`.
 Full results for the baseline tests can be seen in the `/experiment-data` directory

-## LinkerD mTLS testing with v1.16.11
+## Linkerd mTLS testing with stable-2.14.10

-Starting with LinkerD, we noticed that by default there are no proxy resource requests/limits defined, unlike Istio which sets the default sidecar proxy resource requests to `100m` CPU and `128Mi` MEM.
+Starting with Linkerd, we noticed that by default there are no proxy resource requests/limits defined, unlike Istio which sets the default sidecar proxy resource requests to `100m` CPU and `128Mi` MEM.

 While the results of our test were acceptable without any resource requests defined for the proxies (sub `4-8ms` p99 latency), it generally is not a recommended way of running a service mesh in a production environment.
-In order to create an accurate comparison, we decided to test setting LinkerD proxy resources to match the default resources set by Istio at `100m` CPU and `128Mi` MEM per proxy with the Helm values
+In order to create an accurate comparison, we decided to test setting Linkerd proxy resources to match the default resources set by Istio at `100m` CPU and `128Mi` MEM per proxy with the Helm values
 ```bash
 --set proxy.cores=8
 --set proxy.resources.cpu.request=100m